SEADM’s systems deliver unique advantages for the detection and analysis of trace and ultra-trace vapors for security applications:

 For this application, the equipment is currently undergoing certification within the H2020-SME project ACES, in cooperation with relevant stakeholders in the field

-Delivering maximum performance (highest probability of detection and lowest false alarm rate) without slowing passenger flow down (the results, for the moment need to remain confidential).
-Besides, a similar application can be used for the control of cars entering the terminal using external sampling.
+Delivering maximum performance in the vapor detection of threats (highest probability of detection and lowest false alarm rate) without slowing passenger flow down (the results, for the moment need to remain confidential).

 Screening of cars with internal sampling